 The Sollars' laboratory has provided research experience to many successful undergraduate students.
 Marshall University requires all students pursuing the baccalaureate degree to complete a "Capstone Project."
 The Capstone is essentially a senior research thesis to be completed in the student's major field of study and provides excellent opportunity for undergraduate students to participate in cutting-edge biomedical research.
 I have supervised the Capstone research projects of three students.
 My first Capstone student, James Buchanon, is currently in medical school.
 Additionally, Marshall University, is the lead institution in an INBRE grant containing an undergraduate summer research experience to stimulate research interest in colleges in the area that do not have sizeable research programs.
 Students in the program have an eight week project in laboratories at Marshall University and West Virginia University, followed by a symposium where they present their research in oral talks and poster presentations.
 I have mentored three students in this program, two of which are currently in medical school.
 I plan on offering students from both of these programs opportunities to conduct research.
 Our most recently funded project was an R21 project involving an extensive pair feeding program with mice, where we provided many undergraduate students research experiences.
 Table 1 lists their names and post-graduate placement.
 The Sollars' laboratory has provided research experience to many successful graduate students.
 Marshall University has a Ph.D. program in the Biomedical Sciences Program.
 I have mentored three Ph.D. students, Drs.
 Jennifer Napper, Melinda Varney, and Jasjeet Bhullar, all of which successfully graduated the program and are pursuing active careers with their degrees.
 My first doctoral student, Dr. Jennifer Napper, is currently a professor at Shawnee State University.
 While a graduate student in my laboratory, she was the recipient of the university's Presidential Scholar award twice for best overall graduate student in the Biomedical Sciences Program.
 She also obtained a fellowship for her graduate studies from the NASA West Virginia Space Grant Consortium through the Graduate Research Fellowship Program.
 She was also president and vice president of the graduate student organization at various times while in the program.
-My second doctoral student, Dr. Melinda Varney, is currently undertaking her first post-doctoral position.
+My second doctoral student, Dr. Melinda Varney, is currently a research assistant professor at West Virginia University.
 She also obtained two fellowships for her graduate studies from the NASA West Virginia Space Grant Consortium through the Graduate Research Fellowship Program.
-Melinda also received the honor of being the first place winner of the state-wide graduate student research presentation in the 2010 STAR Symposium.
+Melinda also received the honor of being the first place winner of the statewide graduate student research presentation in the 2010 STAR Symposium.
 She was also president of the graduate student organization for two years while in the program.
-My third doctoral student, Dr. Jasjeet Bhullar, is currently undertaking her first postdoctoral position.
+My third doctoral student, Dr. Jasjeet Bhullar, is currently working at the National Institute of Science and Technology in the Cell Systems Science Group.